A unique multi-terrain half marathon in the Pentland Hills taking in 7 reservoirs

 What a day!

-The race this year was won by Ewan Crawford from HBT in a time of 01:25:12, and first female was Katie Williams also from HBT in a time of 1.37.12.
+The race this year was won by Killian Mooney in a time of 1:20:21 (5 minutes quicker than his time in second place last year), and first female was Lucy Naga from Edinburgh AC in a time of 1.36.31.

 Result as follows.